endurantgames/cosmiclegends/src/classes/haunt.md

 At the start of Volume 4, choose an ability from this list or any previous list.

 :::::::: {.ability-list .v4 } :::::::
+Power Overwhelming

+:   Your capacity for destruction is extraordinary, even for a hero.
+    Increase your maximum Might by 5.

+Immortal Totem

+:   *Prerequisite: Mystic Totem* You might be seriously wounded, but you'll never stay dead.
+    If you're reduced to 0 Health or 0 Might, regain 1 point of each at the start of the next Hero Phase.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 5 Abilities